Deinterlacing Content with Bitmovin Encoding

 parity

-This sets the picture field parity assumed for the input interlaced video.
-As said above, in interlaced video streams a frame comprises of two fields.
+The parity parameter sets the picture field parity assumed for the input interlaced video.
+As said above, in interlaced video streams, a frame comprises of two fields.
 One includes the odd pixel rows (1, 3, 5,...).
 This is called the top field.
 The other includes the even pixel rows (2, 4, 6...)
 This is called the bottom field.
 When reconstructing a frame from a stream of alternating fields (top, bottom, top, bottom...), it is important to understand whether a frame starts with a top field or a bottom field.

 ValueDescription